TheGeekPharaoh/keycloak-soteria/README.md

 Building the `keycloak-soteria` library is as simple as running `mvn install`.
 All dependencies are defined within the `pom.xml` file.
 Once it is built, you can include the resulting JAR file within your application.

+## Configuring a KeyCloak Client

+## Integrating with a Java EE Application